he-dev/SmartConfig/README.md

 }
 ```

-The setting table must contain the `Welcome` and `MonitorSize` settings but the primes are marked as `Optional` and have a default value already. **`SmartConfig`** won't complain in this case.
+The setting table must contain at least the `Greeting` and `MonitorSize` settings but the primes are marked as `Optional` and have a default value already. **`SmartConfig`** won't complain in this case.

 In the database we could have:

 ```
 Name               | Value
 ---                | ---
-Welcome            | 'Hallo SmartConfig!'
+Greeting           | 'Hallo SmartConfig!'
 MonitorSize.Width  | 1024
 MonitorSize.Height | 768
 ```

-It is important that we define the right type of the setting so that **SmartConfig** can already verify its value and type and we don't have to do it later ourselfs.
+It is important that we define the right type of the setting so that **SmartConfig** can already verify its value and type and we don't have to do any convertions later ourselfs.

 If we wanted to define other primes we could add such a setting to the database and **SmartConfig** would take its value then.
 We just need to use a json format in this case because it handles such types as lists, arrays and other more complex types.
 This is why we added the `ObjectConverterAttribute` to the field.